pipeline-hotel/example-pipelines/README.md

 If you are using the webhook-extension, follow the instructions at the webhook-extension folder above: this will involve creating a webhook that, when triggered (e.g on a Git push), a pipeline will be run for you (e.g. `simple-helm-pipeline-insecure` if you wish to deploy to an insecure Tiller, such as one you've set up on Docker for Desktop).

+## Pushing to a Docker registry

+You will need a Docker secret and patched sevice account in order to push to your own registry, for example on Dockerhub (tested with tektoncd/pipeline version 0.2) you can use the provided `create-tekton-docker-secret.sh` script.

 __Assumptions:__

 - You have a Tiller somewhere and can talk to it (e.g. with `helm list`).